pedroos/NoperHash/README.md

 ### Algorithm

-Numbers are exponentiated in pairs.
+Cumulative exponentiation is performed.
 To be able to exponentiate indefinitely, numbers are first normalized to a 0-1 range.
 Then, to preserve ordering when normalized, the mean of the list is taken before hashing and prepended to the list.
-Other measures to prevent corner cases and assure ordering are implemented:
+Other measures implemented:

 * Zeroes are substituted by the mean to prevent stabilization around zero values and zero results for leading-zero lists
 * Inputs are normalized to absolutes to avoid producing complex numbers, since mean is changed
 * All-zero lists are checked and return zero

 The resulting value is a double in the 0-1 range.

+#### Complexity

+Performance is linear to the size of the input.

 ### Tests